Kone-null/twitch-live-alert-bot-py/README.md

 - If `isLiveBroadcast` is not found, the channel is offline.

 There is a known [issue](https://github.com/Kone-null/twitch-live-alert-bot-py/issues/8#issue-2670486935) with the current integration for detecting channel status.

+#### Update:
+The current version integrates the Twitch API.
+An API request is made, and a JSON response is returned.
+The `is_live` field is parsed, returning a boolean value that indicates the channel's live status.

 ---